mslonik/mslonik/BlockDiagrams_GitHub.md

 # Typing: serial vs. chording

-What you or me, so called **user 🛉**, can do?
-As usually, a lot.

-The nature of vast majority of computer keyboards is based on old idea of **typing machine**: serialized entering the characters.
-So if characters were not coming one after another, not serially, the mechanical arms of type writer jammed.
-For not fully understood reasons this way of typing accompany to our civilization till theese days.
+The nature of the vast majority of computer keyboards is based on the old idea of **typewriter**: serialised input of characters.
+So if the characters did not come one after another, not serially, the mechanical arms of the typewriter jammed.
+For reasons not fully understood, this way of typing has accompanied our civilization to this day.

 There is an alternative.
 Let's think for a moment about a piano keyboard: 🎹.
-We produce sounds by parallel, concurrent pressing of few keys.
-Thanks to that a produced sound is to some degree reacher.
-That sound is usually called a **chord**.
-Of course we can play on a piano keyboard serially, but we can hear that we gain more if keys are pressed concurrently.
+We produce sounds by pressing a few keys at the same time.
+Thanks to this, a produced sound is to some extent a reacher.
+This sound is usually called a **chord**.
+Of course we can play serially on a piano keyboard, but we can hear that we get more by pressing the keys simultaneously.

-The same idea actually could be applied for typing of text.
-Then concurrent presses of computer keyboard would produce words.
+The same idea could be applied for typing text.
+Pressing the computer keyboard at the same time would create words.
 Thanks to this solution we can type faster.
 This way of entering information is called [stenotyping][].
-To get there usually a dedicated hardware and software are required.
-There is an open software and hardware project which enable learning this skill called [Open Steno Project][].
-And there are also commercial solutions, like [CharaCorder][]
+It usually requires special hardware and software.
+There is an open software and hardware project to learn this skill called the [Open Steno Project][].
+And there are also commercial solutions, such as [CharaCorder][]

-So before considering if it worth to start your journey with learning of [touch typing][], consider alternatives.
+So before you consider whether it is worth starting your journey by learning of [touch typing][], consider the alternatives.

 ___

-# What I'm working on?
-What's my solution to above challenges?
+# What am I working on?
+What's my solution to the above challenges?

-Below you can find some hints and proposals from my side.
-These are mainly tools which I use everyda.
+Below are some tips and suggestions from my side.
+These are mainly tools that I use every day.

 ## How many times do you press your keyboard keys and what is a distance travelled by your mouse body?

-As I don't trust fully to any existing "key loggers", I wrote one by myself.
-This is only a script, so it doesn't run by itself.
-It is called **[KeyboardStats][]** and at the moment is able to provide statistics about keyboard keys pressed.
-It also estimates whas is a distance travelled by your mouse over a surface.
-The script is written in [AutoHotkey][] scripting language and published at GitHub.
+As I don't fully trust existing "key loggers", I wrote one myself.
+This is just a script, so it doesn't run by itself and it is fully transparent, if you wish to examine it.
+It is called **[KeyboardAndMouseStats][]** and is currently able to provide statistics about the keys pressed.
+It also estimates the distance your mouse has moved over a surface.
+The script is written in [AutoHotkey][] scripting language and published on GitHub.

 ## Text expansion tool: Hotstrings

-The **Hotstrings** application is my personal attempt to build the best in the world **text expansion** application.
-It is available in two releases: [Hotstrings free][] is publicly available at GitHub.
-The [Hotstrings commercial][] is available on dedicated web site.
-Both releeases are written in [AutoHotkey][] scripting language.
+The **Hotstrings** application is my personal attempt to create the best **text expansion** application in the world.
+It is available in two versions: [Hotstrings free][] is publicly available on GitHub.
+The [Hotstrings commercial][] is available on a dedicated website.
+Both releeases are written in the scripting language [AutoHotkey][].

 ## Macro keyboard: Otagle

-I have few attempts to build and use also macro keyboard.
-My latest approach to this subject is [Otagle][] script, which uses small, dedicated touch screen for that purppose.
+I have few attempts to build and use a macro keyboard.
+My latest approach is [Otagle][] script, which uses a small, dedicated touch screen for this purppose.

 ## Text prediction tool: TypingAid

-This isn't my application, but I recommend to try it.
-Written entirely in [AutoHotkey][], the [TypingAid][] let's you for free test if text prediciton is for you.
-Who knows, maybe in future I'll dive deepter to author this application as well, because currently it conflicts with **Hotstrings**.
+This is not my application, but it's worth a try.
+Written entirely in [AutoHotkey][], the [TypingAid][] is a free way  to see if predictive text input is for you.
+Who knows, maybe in future I'll delve deeper into writing this application as well, as it currently conflicts with **Hotstrings**.

 ## Programmable keyboards

-For everyday life I still use "traditional" 60 % mechanical keyboard which is not even programmable.
-For time being I cover some of its deficiences with [AutoHotkey][] scripts, especially with **Hotstrings**.
+For everyday use I still use a "traditional" 60% mechanical keyboard, which is not even programmable.
+For the time being I cover some of its shortcomings with [AutoHotkey][] scripts, especially with **Hotstrings**.

-My plan for coming months is to build fully ergonomic 32 keys only keyboard, programmable with [QMK firmware][].
+My plan for the coming months is to build a fully ergonomic 32-keys-only keyboard, programmable with [QMK firmware][].

 ___

-Thank you for your reading.
-This article is a kind of overview and also manifest of what I'll try to do.
-If you feel this could be beneficial also for you, let's get into touch.
+Thanks for reading.
+This article is a kind of overview and also manifesto of what I'm trying to do.
+If you think this could be useful for you, let's get in touch.

 [BlockDiagrams_VSC.md]: /BlockDiagrams_VSC.md
 [stenotyping]: https://en.wikipedia.org/wiki/Stenotype